Derivatives of Stochastic Gradient Descent in parametric optimization: Conclusion

 \textbf{Ridge, Logistic, Huber and SVM regression.} In addition to the previous illustration of \Cref{th:mainResultConvergenceDerivatives}, we provide numerical experiments for constant learning rate for four different models: ridge regression, logistic regression, Huber regression and Support Vector Machines (SVM) regression.
 All of them are written as

 where $f(x, \theta; \xi) = \frac{1}{2} (a_\xi^\top w - \theta_\xi)^2$ for ridge regression, $f(x, \theta; \xi) = \log(1 + \exp(-\theta_\xi a_\xi^\top x))$ for logistic regression,

 for Huber regression for some $\delta > 0$ (here $\delta = 0.1$), and $f(x, \theta; \xi) = \max(0, 1 - \theta_\xi a_\xi^\top x)$ for SVM regression (hinge loss).
-All experiences are performed with $m, d = 100, 10$ and $\mu = 0.05$.
+In all cases, the finite sum structure naturally suggests a stochastic gradient decomposition as in \eqref{eq:SGD}, by choosing $\xi$ uniformly in $\{1,\ldots,m\}$ with replacement All experiences are performed with $m, d = 100, 10$ and $\mu = 0.05$.
 In \Cref{fig:others}, we show the convergence of the objective function and the derivatives with respect to $\theta$ for the four models with a constant learning rate.
 Note that the SVM loss is not differentiable.
 We refer to~\citep{bolte2022automatic} for a formal treatment of nonsmooth iterative differentiation, but one could expect similar results for conservative Jacobians.